 Comment ID Full comment Officer Comment/Action PSSPD202 Change: Section 4 Parking Standards, C3, Tables 9 &10 Flats and Houses.
 Zone B to have 1 Parking space throughout except 4HR & 5 HR to have 2.
 Also identify separately provision of Visit spaces, e.g. 0.1 per Flat & House.
 I would like to see the maximum car parking standards set at what I would describe as a more realistic level (above).
 My reading of NPPF (2019) is that planning should be such to encourage "active transport" e.g. walking and cycling, reduce the need for private car journeys and also facilitate private ownership of greener powered vehicles, e.g. though electrical charging points and infrastructure.
-The intention is not to unreasonably deny people the huge benefit of private car ownership.
-UK Governments continue to recognize the importance of private car ownership to the economy as a whole but this applies equally to the Poole and Bournemouth region.
+The intention is not to unreasonably deny people the huge benefit of private car ownership to the economy as a whole but this applies equally to the Poole and Bournemouth region.
 Yes, private car mileage is a great luxury and damaging to the environment and yes it must be reduced, at least until such time as "greener" vehicles are generally affordable.
 But this reduction must be done carefully and in a way that doesn't cause excessive hardship, damage livelihoods and contract the aspirations and options people now expect.
 The NPPF (2019) states as one reason for setting maximum car parking standards, that there should be a clear and compelling justification that they are necessary for managing the local road network.
 Q1: Do BCP consider that this applies, for example to the proposed development on the old power station site?
 Q2: If so, has the required justification been produced, documented and made available to the public for inspection and comment?
-Q3: Does the justification take account of the significant reduction in congestion that will result from: a) the construction of a link road to the Port, b) the completion of ongoing road works, c) the optimisation of traffic light systems and d) delivery of reliability from the twin sails bridge?
-A further reason for setting maximum parking standards identified in the NPPF is Noted: The Parking SPD supports the delivery of development by providing detail on parking requirements to meet housing needs and other economic social and environmental priorities.
+Q3: Does the justification of a link road to the Port, b) the completion of ongoing road works, c) the optimisation of traffic light systems and d) delivery of reliability from the twin sails bridge?
+A further reason for setting maximum parking standards identified in the NPPF is for optimising the density of development in locations well served by public transport: Q4: Do BCP consider that this as applies, e.g. to the aforementioned old power station s Noted: The Parking SPD supports the delivery of development by providing detail on parking requirements to meet housing needs and other economic social and environmental priorities.
 It is expected that flats and other high-density development will be delivered in highly sustainable locations that are well served by public transport, shops and local services.
 This in turn will enable the implementation of infrastructure to facilitate active travel, benefit air quality, improve health and wellbeing and tackle climate change.
 This is a corporate objective.
 A Strategic Car Parking Review is being undertaken to implement appropriate on-street parking controls to support the reduced car parking levels set out in the SPD.
 The SPD is based on best practice and robust evidence including levels of car ownership.
 Action: None.